-The "Group Profile" window displays when "Group Profile" is selected from an "IP Group."
+The Group Profile window displays when Group Profile is selected from an IP Group.

-Set the "Group Profile"
+Set the Group Profile

-Setting up a "Group Profile" is exactly the same as setting up the "Global Group Profile," except that "Rules" can be used to define the "Profile."
+Setting up a Group Profile is exactly the same as setting up the Global Group Profile, except that Rules can be used to define the Profile.

-"Category Profile" displays by default when "Group Profile" is selected from an "IP Group."
-This tab is used for selecting library categories that will be "Passed" or "Blocked" for the "Group" filtering profile.
+Category Profile displays by default when Group Profile is selected from an IP Group.
+This tab is used for selecting library categories that will be passed, warned, always allowed or blocked for the Group filtering profile.

-By default, "Rule0 Minimum Filtering Level" displays in the "Available Filter Levels" pull-down menu, and Uncategorized Sites are allowed to pass.
+By default, Rule0 Minimum Filtering Level displays in the Available Filter Levels pull-down menu, and Uncategorized Sites are allowed to pass.

-To set the Profile of the "Group," the administrator can either select a pre-set "Rule" or go through the process of moving "Library Categories" into the "Blocked," "Passed," or "Always Allow" fields-or use both "Rules" and "Library Category" selections to create a unique profile.
+To set the Profile of the Group, the administrator can either select a pre-set Rule or go through the process of moving library categories into the Pass, Allow, Warn or Block fields-or use both Rules and library Category selections to create a unique profile.

-Selecting the "Library Categories" to be in the "Blocked," "Passed," or "Always Allowed," columns is just like configuring the "Global Group Profile" "Library Categories."
+Selecting the library categories to be in the Pass, Allow, Warn or Block columns is just like configuring the Global Group Profile library Categories.